halilerkandev/github-repositories/README.md

 Search any github users' public repos with this app.

+## Before run

+You must generate a new Github OAuth access token.

 ## Run project

 You can easily serve this app with live-server on your local machine: